pixeljam/pixeljam.github.io/_posts/2014-03-13-glorkian-warrior-the-trials-of-glork.md

 * No IAP, just good old fashioned entertainment like your great grandpa used to enjoy
 * Frenetic, "one more try" style gameplay
 * Endearing characters and all-ages humor
-* Based on Kochalka's new graphic novel “The Glorkian Warrior Delivers a Pizza"
+* Based on James Kochalka's character in conjunction with his graphic novel series starting with “The Glorkian Warrior Delivers a Pizza"

 Can you reach the rank of Glorkian General or will you forever stay a Soft-Boned Space Cadet?